-- If you are staying for more then one day in Reykjavik, definitely take a day tour to explore the countryside.
-Most popular ones are Golden Circle (6 hours) and South Coast Tour (8-10 hours)
+- If you are staying for more than one day in Reykjavik, definitely take a day tour to explore the countryside.
+The most popular ones are Golden Circle (6 hours) and South Coast Tour (8-10 hours)

 - Phallus Museum – The Icelandic Phallological Museum aka the Penis museum is one of the quirkiest things we have seen in Iceland.
 This museum showcases over 215 species of phallus, including that of homo sapiens (aka humans).
-Entry to the museum is 1700 ISK.
+The entry to the museum is 1700 ISK.

 - Other Museums in Reykjavik – If interested, visit the Reykjavik Maritime Museum, National Gallery of Iceland, Nordic Culture House (includes some FREE exhibitions), Museum of Rock n Roll Iceland, Reykjavik Art Museum (contemporary art)

-- Reykjavik swimming pool Laugardalslaug – This is the largest swimming pool in Iceland, located in Reykjavik with world class facilities.
+- Reykjavik swimming pool Laugardalslaug – Swimming pools are fun in Iceland.
+And this is the largest swimming pool in Iceland, located in Reykjavik with world-class facilities.
 Free entry with the Reykjavik City Card.

 - Nautholsvik Geothermal Beach – Skipping Blue Lagoon Spa?
 Then head to Nautholsvik Geothermal Beach – one of its kind in the world.
-The bathing area is FREE for use in summer time.
-Winter time swimming is not recommended, as change rooms may or may not be available. (although swimming in cold water is considered good for you!)
+The bathing area is FREE for use in the summertime.
+Wintertime swimming is not recommended, as change rooms may or may not be available. (although swimming in cold water is considered good for you!)
 Email them to confirm the timings or visit their website.
 There is a sailing club included at the beach area and an entry fee of 650 ISK. (must do in Reykjavik in summer)

 - Book an Iceland Reykjavik city tour + Northern Lights tour (in the winter)